PAUL VIRIDES PRODUCTIONS

 Paul Virides Productions is a London-based theatre producing company.
 It was formed in 2015 as Shrapnel Theatre, initially to produce the 25th London anniversary production of Jim Cartwright's Two, launching the Above the Arts studio space in the West End, and has gone on to produce new writing and revivals in London, New York and around the UK.

-At the start of the coronavirus pandemic, PVP was one of the creators and founding members of Theatre Together, a collective of industry professionals that presented a live, online event, All the Web's a Stage, to coincide with Shakespeare's birthday, 23rd April, the same date that theatre censorship was ended in the 18th century - the last extended shutdown of theatres.
-ATWAS featured performances from scores of artists across a wide range of live performance disciplines.
+PVP was one of the creators of a huge live, online event, All the Web's a Stage on 23rd April 2020, soon after theatres were closed in the wake of the Covid-19 pandemic.
+The event coincided with Shakespeare's birthday and the date that theatre censorship was ended in the 18th century - the last extended shutdown of theatres in the UK.
+ATWAS featured performances from scores of artists across a wide range of live performance disciplines, including West End performers, international cabaret artists, and up and coming emerging artists.

 PAUL VIRIDES